“Scientists investigate that which already is;

 Engineers create that which has never been.”

-Her innovative PhD research has contributed to a growing body of knowledge in smart cities and urban data management.
-The real world case study she carried out during her PhD became the City Data Market Strategy of the Mayor of London at the GLA.
-Her thesis provides a comprehensive dynamic business models and reference architecture framework for cities to:
+I have a Ph.D. in Computer Science from UCL in an joint program at Imperial College London (Business School) and Massachusetts Institute of Technology (School of Architecture and Planning).
+My PhD research has contributed to a growing body of knowledge in smart cities and urban data management.
+The real world case studies I’ve carried out during her PhD became the City Data Market Strategy of the Mayor of London at the GLA, and was used to design Urban Platforms for over 40 cities via European Commission’s project.
+My Ph.D. thesis provides a comprehensive technical and dynamic model and reference architecture for cities to:

 – Create their data strategy, technology roadmap and blueprint;

 – Design and realise large scale highly interconnected data infrastructures.